rumeysayilmaz/Odoo_Development/Odoo Pycharm Configuration.md

 Add a configuration for the project as follows:
 ![](/images/pycharm_config.png)

-Create a user for the owner name of computer.
+Run the Project from Pycharm IDE environment.
+An error will appear on the screen saying that the username (owner name of the computer) doesn't exist hence for this purpose we need to create a user for the owner name of computer.
 In our case the name was administrator:
 ```sh
 sudo su - postgres -c "createuser -s administrator"
 ```